Featured Posts

 Range = [0, ∞)

-For the square root function f(x)= , we cannot take the square root of a negative real number, so the domain must be 0 or greater.
-The range also excludes negative numbers because the square root of a positive number x is defined to be positive.
+For the square root function f(x)= , we cannot take the square root of a negative real number, so the domain must be 0 or greater than "0".
+The range also excludes negative numbers because the square root of a positive number x is defined to be positive square root of negative number is negative.

 Cube Root Functions